-I've tried budget lipsticks and high-end lipsticks, but this £7 one from Birchbox house brand LOC is my absolute favourite.
-It's completely matte, comfortable, as soft as butter and stays put all day without needing to be reapplied.
+I've tried budget lipsticks and high-end lipsticks, but this £7 one from Birchbox house brand LoC is my absolute favourite.
+It's completely matte, comfortable, soft as butter and stays put all day without needing to be reapplied.

 I've been a fan of the classic Elemis Pro-Collagen Cleansing Balm for years, but the rose edition has replaced it as my favourite.
 It dissolves makeup and grime without leaving your skin feeling tight or stripped.
 (And it's never caused me to break out, which is a huge bonus.)

 This has the iconic Nuxe fragrance I love.
 It's a rich, nourishing formula that subtly mattifies your skin without compromising on radiance.
 I'll use this morning and night (after Rescue No. 1) on days where my skin needs an extra dose of moisture.

 I use this when I want to bring out the skincare big guns before a big event or when I've had a particularly tiring week at work (and it's showing on my skin).
 It smells like something you would find in a spa and my skin just looks better and brighter the morning after using this.
 It's from Victoria Beckham's go-to facialist Sarah Chapman, so you know you're in good hands.